 Outrage over expenses

-Mr Watt has now found himself in a Twitter dispute after a job candidate filed an expenses claim for more than $4,000.
+Mr Watt has now found himself in a Twitter dispute with the candidate after she filed a claim for more than $4,000.

 The BrewDog co-founder published the list of claims which included $3,125 spent preparing documents, $690.60 for a flight to its brewery in Columbus and time spent on Skype.